Joy Westmore: Career

 Westmore had been an actress since 1950.
 She read commercials on radio and was particularly known for her performances opposite Barry Humphries's alter ego Dame Edna Everage.
 She also appeared in early television comedy sketches with Graham Kennedy and Ernie Sigley.
 She made her small-screen debut in the TV movie The Sentimental Bloke, and subsequently had roles in the soap The Sullivans and in Bellbird, before taking on the longer-lasting role of Officer Joyce Barry in Prisoner.
 She was a recurring cast member throughout the first five years of the show, but became a regular in 1984 and continued until the series' finale in 1986.
 Entertainment reporter Peter Ford stated that "Joyce Barry was probably the world's worst prison officer, because she was too overly nice and trustworthy, although she provided a lot of comic relief in the series".

 After Prisoner she played Mrs Blanche White in an Australian version of the TV game show Cluedo, and had two brief roles in Neighbours, as Mrs Forster in 1991 and as Dee Bliss's grandmother, Nancy Bliss, in 2003.
 She also played various small roles in one-off and long-running dramas, including Waiting at the Royal, Fergus McPhail and Blue Heelers.

+She also was narrator in audio books.

 Personal life and death

-Westmore was married to dentist Brian Westmore on 13 March 1960, the same day as her 28th birthday.
+Westmore was married to dentist Brian Westmore on 13 March 1960.
 They had four children together.

-Joy Westmore died from dementia in an aged care facility in Melbourne, Victoria, on 5 November 2020, aged 88.
+Joy Westmore died from dementia in an aged care facility in Melbourne, on 5 November 2020, aged 88.